cardano-foundation/CIPs/CIP-XXXX/README.md

 #### Key 1: txn-inputs-hash

-This is a hash of the transaction inputs field from the transaction this auxiliary data was originally attached to.
+This is a 16 bytes hash of the transaction inputs field from the transaction this auxiliary data was originally attached to.
+The hash is generated using BLAKE2b (16 bytes).
 This hash anchors the auxiliary data to a particular transaction, if the auxiliary data is moved to a new transaction it is impossible for the txn-inputs-hash to remain the same, as UTXO's can only be spent once.

 This is a key to preventing replayability of the metadata, but is not enough by itself as it needs to be able to be made immutable, such that any change to this field can be detected.

 #### Key 2: previous_transaction_id

-This is a 32 byte hash of the previous transaction in a chain of registration updates made by the same user.
+This is a 32 bytes hash of the previous transaction in a chain of registration updates made by the same user.
+The hash is generated using BLAKE2b (32 bytes).
 The only registration which may not have it for a single user is their first.
 Once their first registration is made, they may only update it.
 Any subsequent update for that user who is not properly chained to the previous transaction will be ignored as invalid.